-- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, AEMO must apply the CLP for the Profile Area to which the NMI is connected, to the accumulated metering data for all Controlled Loads, in order to obtain interval metering data. - (b) The profile must be applied as follows: - (i) Interval metering data for TIj for a NMI Datastream
+- (a) In accordance with section 12.8.2 of Metrology Procedure: Part A, AEMO must apply the CLP for the Profile Area to which the NMI is connected, to the accumulated metering data for all first-tier and second-tier Controlled Loads, in order to obtain interval metering data. - (b) The accumulated metering data for first-tier loads is represented by a weekly load scaling factor that is transferred to AEMO in accordance with section 12.8.2 of Metrology Procedure: Part A. - (c) The profile must be applied as follows: - (i) Interval metering data for TI_i for a NMI Datastream

-$$= \frac{(\text{Accumulation energy data between start date and end date)} (CLP_j)}{\sum{i=\text{ctart} \neq date}^{end \neq date} CLP_i}$$
+(Accumulation energy data between start date and end date)

+$$$$

+(CLP_i)

+$\sum{i=start \in date}^{end \neq date} CLP_i$

-CLPj = the calculated CLP energy for $TI_j$
+CLPj = the calculated CLP energy for TI_j

-$\sum{i=startdate} CLP_i$ = the sum of CLP energy between the start date and the end date and;
+$\sum{i=\text{startdate}}^{\text{enddate}} CLP_i = \text{the sum of CLP energy between the start date and the end date and;}$

-- (ii) If the accumulated metering data is based on an Actual Meter Reading: - (A) Start date = 00:00 on the day of the previous Meter Reading. - (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate). - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
+(ii) If the accumulated metering data is based on an Actual Meter Reading:

+(A) Start date = 00:00 on the day of the previous Meter Reading.

+- (B) End date = the end of the TI commencing at 23:55 on the day prior to the current Meter Reading date. - (iii) If the accumulated metering data is Estimated: - (A) Start date = 00:00 on the first day of the billing period, or 00:00 on the previous Meter Reading date (whether actual or Estimate), or 00:00 on the first day that the load becomes second-tier, whichever is the later. - (B) End date = the end of the TI commencing at 23:55 on the last day of the billing period, or the end of the TI commencing at 23:55 on the Estimated Meter Reading date, whichever is the earlier. - (iv) The resulting interval metering data produced by applying the CLP is at the NMI Datastream level.
 The total of these Datastreams is used in the calculation of the NSLP.